 Many other individuals with Asperger’s have written about similar experiences in the social-interactional dimension.
 They often cite lack of self-confidence, poor self image, and social fear as some of their major hurdles.
 However, my own experience of social stress points more towards sensory difficulties.
 I never had deep-seated issues with self-confidence, I actually loved the eccentric person that I was.
 This had a lot to do, again, with my father, who was, himself, unapologetically maverick, and I admired him greatly.
 Only my mother tried to make me more ‘conformist’ and ‘normal’, but she never quite succeeded.
 My difficulty was dealing with the knowledge that others could not understand nor accept my sensory and cognitive eccentricities.
 I was constantly extremely stressed at having to devise strategies to survive inside un-empathic environments.

-What is it like to be an adult with higher functioning autism and hypersensitivity?
+What is it like to be an autistic adult with hypersensitivity struggling to stay afloat in normative society?

 Let me share with you two basic types of common comments I hear whenever I tell people that I have Asperger’s Syndrome, and hypersensitivity.

 “You are too confident, too much of a social diva!”

 “You can’t be autistic, your movements are smooth, confident and spontaneous, you engage in conversation very well, you are not stiff and awkward like Temple Grandin!”